Celebrating 20 years of community-led development "The Apache Way"

-Committo save the updated file to SVN and trigger a staged build. (to skip this step click on the "Quick Commit" checkbox in the
+Committo save the updated file to SVN and trigger a staged test build of the project site.
+(If you check on "Quick Commit" beforehand, the Submit and Commit will happen together, saving a step).

-This section describes the current conditions of the ASF website publishing system and its deficiencies.
-It also discusses options the Infrastructure Team considered in addressing these problems with an eye towards our future needs.
+This section describes the previous ASF website (2010 era) publishing system and its deficiencies.
+It also discusses options the Infrastructure Team considered in addressing these problems with an eye towards our future needs - eventually leading to building this ASF CMS System, now used by many different Apache projects.

 The existing publishing system at Apache has evolved from the case where the organization's hardware consisted of a single machine.
 Websites have always been limited to using a combination of static content and cgi scripts in order to not overtax a machine simultaneously responsible for delivering (circa 2000-2003) over 1M hits and serving committers as our CVS master host.